fbpx

 Why do some accountants discourage you from claiming the R&D Tax Incentive?

 There are a range of reasons, many of which amount to a lack of true understanding.
-Most accountants could not accurately answer the following questions: Which activities are considered to be R&D?
+Most accountants struggle to accurately answer the following questions: What activities qualify as R&D?
 Which expenses can you include?
 How hard is it to prepare an application?
 What is the process for claiming the tax incentive?
 How long does it take?
 Will it be successful?
 How much will you get back?
 Will it make you more likely to be audited?

 We forgive them, because it is a specialist area and that’s why you should take specialist advice.